 The advances in CTC techniques at the physical layer are very encouraging.
 However, little work has been proposed to explore the network layer design for physical layer CTC techniques.
 To fill this gap, we introduce Waves, which leverages WiFi to ZigBee CTC and WiFi access point's adaptive transmit power control techniques for reliable and fast data dissemination in low-duty-cycle ZigBee networks.
 Figure 1 shows the difference between a traditional approach and our approach.
 As shown in Figure 1 (a), when the WiFi-ZigBee dual-radio gateway needs to send out the ZigBee packets and WiFi packets, the gateway has to send out packets in different time slots to avoid collisions with the WiFi and ZigBee devices.
-In our approach (see Figure 1 (b)), the WiFi AP broadcasts hybrid packets that contain both ZigBee data and WiFi data using the latest CTC techniques [26], [11].
+In our approach (see Figure 1 (b)), the WiFi AP broadcasts hybrid packets that contain both ZigBee data and WiFi data using the latest CTC techniques [3], [4].
 The ZigBee data and WiFi data can be demodulated by corresponding commodity ZigBee and WiFi devices.
-To minimize the interference with other coexisting IoT devices and save energy, the WiFi AP uses the adaptive transmission power control technique, which has been defined in IEEE 802.11 standard [4] and proved to be very effective by many researchers [34], [35], [37].
+To minimize the interference with other coexisting IoT devices and save energy, the WiFi AP uses the adaptive transmission power control technique, which has been defined in IEEE 802.11 standard [5] and proved to be very effective by many researchers [6], [7], [8].
 Therefore, when the WiFi AP needs to send packets to another WiFi device (e.g., W_2 in Figure 1 (b)), it increases its transmission power, which also enables the WiFi AP to reach ZigBee node Z_2 (shown in Figure 1 (c)).
 In our design, we use fountain code to encode the ZigBee-WiFi hybrid packets to enable reliable communication from WiFi AP to ZigBee nodes under unreliable wireless communication environments.
 After the WiFi AP sends out sufficient ZigBee-WiFi hybrid packets to ZigBee nodes, it can send pure WiFi packets to WiFi devices.
 ZigBee nodes can propagate the data dissemination inside the low-duty-cycle ZigBee networks (in Figure 1 (d)).
-In addition, we use linear network coding to encode the ZigBee-to-ZigBee packets and further reduce the redundant transmissions.
+In addition, we use a linear network coding technique to encode the ZigBee-to-ZigBee packets and further reduce the redundant transmissions.

 The advantages of Waves are as follows: i) it seamlessly enables the simultaneous WiFi-to-WiFi communication and ZigBee data dissemination.
-Unlike traditional protocols that treat WiFi-to-WiFi communication as interference and force ZigBee nodes to back-off, our hybrid ZigBee-WiFi packet transmissions significantly reduce the ZigBee data dissemination delay; and ii) since WiFi devices normally transmit at 20dBm while ZigBee nodes transmit at 0dBm, the WiFi AP has a much larger communication range than that of ZigBee-to-ZigBee communication.
-Therefore, the WiFi AP can cover a greater number of ZigBee nodes in each transmission, which further reduces the delay.
+Unlike traditional protocols that treat WiFi-to-WiFi communication as interference and force ZigBee nodes to back-off, our hybrid ZigBee-WiFi packet transmissions can significantly reduce the ZigBee data dissemination delay while still preserve the original